ludens-reklamebyra/react-crisscross/README.md

 | alignSelf | `'auto'` _(default)_, `'flex-start'`, `'flex-end'`, `'center'`, `'baseline'`, `'stretch'` | Same as the `flex-grow` property in flexbox.   |
 | order     | number                                                                                    | Same as the `order` property in flexbox.       |

+---

-## Layout Provider
+## Settings

 Sometimes you want to override the default settings for the layout, such as media queries.
 React Crisscross ships with a module that can help you inject custom settings.

-Here's an example:
+### Layout Provider

 ```jsx
 import Layout, { LayoutProvider } from 'react-crisscross';